An ecommerce business is a fabulous lifestyle business model that you can start and run from your kitchen table or a beach in Fiji.

 Don’t go product crazy as I did with Legends, but start to make a list of the type of products you’d love to offer in your online store and which POD site offers them all.

-For example, let’s say you really want to sell, women’s tank tops, leggings, socks and caps.
+For example, let’s say you really want to start an ecommerce business selling, women’s tank tops, leggings, socks and caps.

 If you go to Teelaunch, you’ll be out of luck as they do neither leggings, socks or caps.

-So the first thing is to check if one app has everything.
+So the first thing is to check if one app has everything you want to sell online.
 You can add more than one app and mix and match products, but that does mean a more complex shipping arrangement as one customer may place an order on products across a range of POD companies and each item will need to be shipped separately.

 It’s doable but more complicated, which you don’t really want when getting started.
 (Let’s add complications a bit later down the line if we have too!)

 So start with just one POD company and select your ideal product list from there.